Who are we and what do we do?

-The League of Women Voters is a non-partisan political organization encouraging informed and active participation in government.
-It influences public policy through education and advocacy.
+The League of Women Voters, a nonpartisan political organization, encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.

 The League is proud to be nonpartisan, neither supporting nor opposing candidates or political parties at any level of government, but always working on vital issues of concern to members and the public.

 We are a volunteer organization and welcome you to join us.

 Countywide Voter Registration: EVERY VOTE COUNTS